 Based on these collective observations, the park's deer population appears to have been reduced to levels that are ecologically sustainable, at least in the short term.
-Aerial snow count surveys conducted in January 2022 show that following the 2021-22 culling season, deer populations were reduced to within acceptable levels.
-However, based on the population model described in section II.D. (above), which takes into account anticipated population recruitment following spring fawning, fall 2022 populations are again in excess of acceptable population densities.
-The number of tags being requested (40), in combination with controlled archery hunting occurring within the park between September 2022 and January 2023, is considered sufficient to achieve population reduction objectives for the 2022-2023 season.
+Aerial snow count surveys conducted in January 2023 show that following the 2022-23 culling season, deer populations were reduced to within acceptable levels.
+However, based on the population model described in section II.D. (above), which takes into account anticipated population recruitment following spring fawning, fall 2023 populations are again in excess of acceptable population densities.
+The number of tags being requested (30), in combination with controlled archery hunting occurring within the park between September 2023 and January 2024, is considered sufficient to achieve population reduction objectives for the 2023-2024 season.

-Pearson: 30 tags requested
+Pearson: 10 tags requested

-Following culling at Pearson during the 2021-22 season, snow count surveys of Pearson conducted in January 2022 showed numbers substantially above desired levels.
+Following culling at Pearson during the 2022-23 season, snow count surveys of Pearson conducted in January 2023 showed numbers close to acceptable and ecologically sustainable levels, but still slightly elevated.
 With anticipated recruitment into the population following spring fawning, additional reductions are needed to return the population to the desired density range.
-Since the 1990s, Metroparks staff have observed a noticeable decline in deersensitive spring ephemeral wildflowers such as wild trillium, wild ginger, and cutleaved toothwort.
+Since the 1990s, Metroparks staff have observed a noticeable decline in deer-sensitive spring ephemeral wildflowers such as wild trillium, wild ginger, and cut-leaved toothwort.
 Additionally, staff have observed browse lines along forested edges throughout the park.
 Metroparks established formal vegetation monitoring plots within this park in 2018.
 These plots will be used to help evaluate the effectiveness of deer management efforts within this park moving forward.
+The number of tags being requested (10), in combination with controlled archery hunting occurring within the park between September 2023 and January 2024, is considered sufficient to achieve population reduction objectives for the 2023-2024 season.

-Side Cut, Blue Grass Island & Fallen Timbers Battlefield:

-50 tags requested

-The deer population within this grouping of parklands has consistently exceeded acceptable population densities (often by several fold) since Metroparks first began conducting population surveys in 2009.
+Side Cut, Blue Grass Island & Fallen Timbers Battlefield: 50 tags requested The deer population within this grouping of parklands has consistently exceeded acceptable population densities (often by several fold) since Metroparks first began conducting population surveys in 2009.
 Understory vegetation (including populations of spring ephemeral wildflowers) within these parks is typically sparse and a noticeable browse line has been observed along forest edges.
 In 2018, data from overwinter browse surveys shows that there were significantly fewer woody stems in plots sampled at Side Cut and Blue Grass Island compared to other park areas, even after removing a total of 84 deer from Side Cut and Blue Grass Island during the 2017-18 season.

 Metroparks staff and volunteers have planted over 20,000 trees at Fallen Timbers Battlefield in order to reforest this area.
 Due to heavy browse pressure within this area, approx. 13,500 tree shelters were utilized for these plantings.
-While these shelters prevent the trees from being killed outright by deer, tree seedlings are susceptible to deer browsed immediately upon reaching the tops of the tree shelters.
+While these shelters prevent the trees from being killed outright by deer, tree seedlings are susceptible to deer browse immediately upon reaching the tops of the tree shelters.